Gluten in products

 Gluten or gluten is found in the seeds of cereal plants: barley, rye, wheat.
 Storage protein or gluten makes up approximately 15% of the dry weight in bread, pasta, and bread products.

-In a wet wetted form, the substance is gray in color, has the consistency of a sticky mass with increased elasticity.
-The dry substance has no taste and is practically transparent.
+In its raw, moistened form, the substance is gray in color and has the consistency of an adhesive mass with increased elasticity.
+The dry substance has no taste and is almost transparent.

-Gluten is essential for baked goods.
-When combined with water, it makes the dough firm, soft and elastic.
+Gluten is of great importance for baked goods.
+When combined with water, it makes the dough elastic, soft and elastic.
 In the production of yeast products, flour with a high gluten content is used.
-For yeast-free products, the percentage of gluten is chosen to be low.
-Wheat grains with a high gluten content are suitable for the production of semolina.
-Wheat protein has an average gluten content of 30%.
+For yeast-free products, the percentage of gluten is chosen to be lower.
+Wheat grain with a high level of gluten content is suitable for the production of semolina.
+The average percentage of gluten content in wheat protein is 30%.

-The viscous consistency of raw gluten makes it popular in a variety of sauces.
-They are thick and uniform.
+The viscous consistency of raw gluten makes it popular in the preparation of various sauces.
+They turn out thick and homogeneous.
 Gluten is included in all purchased sauces: tomato, mayonnaise, cheese.

-Despite the large amount of gluten consumed with familiar foods, it is important not to overload the stomach with it.
-With an excess of foods with a high level of gluten, the following ailments may occur:
+Despite the large amount of gluten consumed in regular foods, it is important not to overload the stomach with it.
+An excess of foods with high levels of gluten may cause the following ailments:

 - general weakness of the body;